 I think we can agree that it is everyone’s responsibilities to safeguard the teachings of the church, to engage in mission and to be involved in acts of service.
 Administration is in a somewhat different category in that not everyone is gifted in this area and is something of a specialised skill (I do not think I would be a good administrator for example) but no criteria exists in scripture for administration other than that one be gifted in it.

 The ones I left out of the abovementioned list are the leading of gatherings, the administering of sacraments and the preaching and teaching from scripture.
 However even in this capacity I believe this list can be cut down further.
 Namely in suggesting that preaching and teaching from scripture is reliant namely on faithful exposition rather than the identity of the expositor.
 More so that teaching can occur in nearly any context and so really the question really focuses on how preaching differs in any sense from conventional teaching.
-In this I would venture that their is space for women to speak to the body.
-Particularly in the Orthodox and Catholic churches I do not think their is quite the same concerns about women speaking or teaching men as their is in Protestantism.
+In this I would venture that there is space for women to speak to the body.
+Particularly in the Orthodox and Catholic churches I do not think there is quite the same concerns about women speaking or teaching men as there is in Protestantism.

 In Protestantism its more common to see an attitude of ‘women to women’ and ‘men to men (and women)’ when it comes to teaching whereas even in the history of the British Church we see the precedent of women like St Hilda of Whitby who was an abbess over both male and female monastics and was consulted by kings for her wisdom in all matters.
-Other notable examples might be St Nina/Nino of Georgia who preached, healed and was responsible for the baptism of the nobility of the country (although I don’t think she actually carried it out baptisms herself and that was left to a priest).
-I think the understanding of Protestant objections is generally rooted in literalist readings of passages like 1 Corinthians 14 and 1 Timothy 2 but I think it is worth noting that the ‘Catholic’ historical attitude is that women can preach, teach and even lead men to some degree if gifted as such when not concerning the sacrements.
+Other notable examples might be St Nina/Nino of Georgia who preached, healed and was responsible for the baptism of the nobility of the country (although I don’t think she actually carried out baptisms herself and that was left to a priest).
+I think the understanding of Protestant objections is generally rooted in literalist readings of passages like 1 Corinthians 14 and 1 Timothy 2 but I think it is worth noting that the ‘Catholic’ historical attitude is that women can preach, teach and even lead men to some degree if gifted as such when not concerning the sacrements(outside of the liturgy).
 So to my limited understanding I think the real distinctives is that of the priesthood.
 A women can be a minister and for many Protestants that is all that is worthy of consideration.
 However in a sacramental context, whilst all Christians hold to sacraments (although they differ in number and prominence across churches) the question of women in the priesthood largely depends on the definition of the priest.
-This too is why I left out the area of leadership because leadership of a church gathering (depending on the church) can be largely liturgical or sacramental in nature.
+This too is why I left out the area of leadership because leadership of a church gathering (depending on the church) can be overwhelmingly liturgical or sacramental in nature.
 Despite the fact that we have no shortage of iconic and successful female Christian monarchs in Orthodoxy, Catholicism and Protestantism.